-U.S. Rep. Dina Titus, joined by local business owner Peter Frigeri and Randi Lampert with the Nevada chapter of the American Academy of Pediatrics, speaks during a “Paid Leave for All” bus tour event in Las Vegas Thursday.
+U.S. Rep. Dina Titus, joined by local business owner Peter Frigeri and Randi Lampert with the Nevada chapter of the American Academy of Pediatrics, speaks during a “Paid Leave for All” bus tour event in Las Vegas in August.
 (Photo: Michael Lyle)

 Requiring employers to provide paid family and medical leave was one of the many priorities laid out by Senate Democrats this week in a $3.5 trillion budget resolution framework.

 Speaking Thursday at the “Paid Leave for All” national bus tour, U.S. Rep. Dina Titus called it “an investment in human infrastructure,” and just as important as adopting the bipartisan infrastructure bill, which passed the Senate and includes $1.1 trillion for roads, bridges and airports.